lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 Up till now, the world of technology has retained a skepticism about government, leaning towards a libertarian ethos of innovation and progress, in the fervent belief that the future will be built by the unfettered genius of the engineers.
 Now they are not merely supporting one side, they have joined it decisively, sponsoring the electoral campaign, mentoring the vice-presidential candidate, and even setting up their own government department.

 It is no coincidence that the AI surveillance company owned by Peter Thiel is called Palantir.
-It is a digital analogue of Tolkien’s seeing-stones; except, as usual, Thiel seems to miss the point, unaware that he is the bad guy.
+It is a digital analogue of Tolkien’s seeing-stones.
+As usual, Thiel seems to miss the point, unaware that he is the bad guy.
 He controls a system that lets governments see what he wants them to see, in the way he wants them to see it.
-His systems are ostensibly about information and intelligence, but in fact they create a new layer of unreality, so that a nation’s leaders do not have to respond to the actual people who believe themselves to be citizens; all that matters is their digital representation.
+His systems are ostensibly about information and intelligence, but in fact they create a new layer of unreality, so that a nation’s leaders do not have to respond to the actual people who believe themselves to be citizens.
+All that matters is their digital representation.

 ## ai weirding the romanian election